 Can you design a cupped ear extender out of a piece of paper that might help you hear sounds from around the room or further away?
 Look at bat ears for inspiration.

 A cool science project might be to get an ultrasonic bat detector and search for bats at night.
-As she says in this video, not a lot is known about bat communication.

 5. Build a bat house.

 In some areas you can provide a bat house for bats.